Dalhatmd/PollPoint/README.md

 - User authentication (sign up, sign in, sign out)
 - Protected routes with middleware
 - Create and vote on polls
-- Persistent poll storage with localStorage
+- Persistent poll storage with Supabase database
+- Server Actions for data mutations
 - Responsive UI with Shadcn components

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).